May 19th, 2015

 Metal hoses, like most rubber hoses, are built to fail.
 In order to secure the rubber tube and steel braid to the swivel, the manufacturers must use an aggressive crimp and a relatively thin rubber tube.
 When the hoses are bent and flexed, they fail at the crimp point.
 In fact, the crimp pushes the steel braiding directly into the single, un-reinforced rubber tube.
 Since the steel braided hoses are POROUS, once the rubber tube is severed there is nothing to prevent the water from pouring out.

-Steps you can take to prevent hose failures:
+Washing machine maintenance steps you can take to prevent hose failures: